hyperledger-labs/hyperledger-community-management-tools/create_tarballs/README.md

 # `create_tarballs.sh`
 Creates a GZIP'd tarball of the latest source code for the specified repositories.
-It does this by cloning the source code from Gerrit or Github and then creating a GZIP'd tarball containing the checked out code.
+It does this by cloning the source code from Github and then creating a GZIP'd tarball containing the checked out code.
 The tarball will be created in:

 ```
 <output_dir>/<date>/hyperledger-source-<project-name>-<datetime>.tar.gz